-The Security Certification and Authorization Package (SCAP) is a standardized compliance checking solution for enterprise-level Linux infrastructures.
+The Security Content Automation Protocol (SCAP) is a synthesis of interoperable specifications derived from community ideas.
 Uyuni uses OpenSCAP to implement the SCAP specifications.

 1.8.3.1.
 OpenSCAP

 The Audit > OpenSCAP section displays the results of OpenSCAP scans that you have performed on your clients.